What do you do when you're working in Claude Code and feel like, "I want to take a quick look at or fix this file"?

 Table of Contents

-When working with Claude Code, you often find yourself wanting to "just quickly check the contents of this file."
-You can use cat or less for a quick look, but sometimes you want to read it properly with syntax highlighting.
+When working with Claude Code, there are many situations where you think, "I just want to check the contents of this file."
+You can quickly peek with cat or less, but sometimes you want to read it properly with syntax highlighting.

-In this article, I'll introduce two solutions that work entirely within the terminal.
+In this article, I will introduce two solutions that stay entirely within the terminal.

-• bat if you just want to browse: An enhanced version of cat.
-It comes with syntax highlighting and mouse selection works naturally.
+• bat if you just want to view: An enhanced version of cat.
+It features syntax highlighting, and mouse selection works naturally.

-• Neovim if editing is also on the table: A lightweight editor that opens files with syntax highlighting while also letting you make edits when needed.
+• Neovim if you might want to edit: A lightweight editor that opens files with syntax highlighting and allows for quick fixes if needed.

 By the way, the terminal I use is Ghostty.
-I find it invaluable because it's lightweight and makes splitting the screen easy.
-Running Claude Code in one pane while opening bat or Neovim in the other to check files is a very comfortable workflow.
+It's lightweight and makes it easy to split the screen, which I find very useful.
+It's very comfortable to run Claude Code in one pane while using bat or Neovim in the other to check files.

 The Simplest Options: cat / less / tail

-Before getting into bat, let me touch on the commands that come standard.
-If you just want to see the contents without syntax highlighting, these are sufficient.
+Before diving into bat, let's mention the standard commands.
+If you don't need syntax highlighting and just want to see the content, these are sufficient.

 cat src/index.ts

-# When you want to scroll through it
+# When you want to read while scrolling

 less src/index.ts

-# When you just want to check the end
+# When you only want to check the end of the file

 tail -20 src/index.ts

-With less, press the spacebar to scroll one screen at a time, and q to quit.
-You can search by typing / followed by your keyword.
+In less, use the space bar to scroll down one screen and q to quit.
+You can search by typing / followed by a keyword.

-However, these commands have no syntax highlighting.
-When reading code, the lack of color is subtly painful.
+However, these commands lack syntax highlighting.
+When it comes to reading code, the lack of color can be surprisingly taxing.

-bat is a clone of cat that comes with syntax highlighting and paging (equivalent to less) built in.
-It's a representative modern CLI tool written in Rust, and is widely used as the go-to replacement for cat.
+bat is a cat clone that comes with syntax highlighting and paging (equivalent to less) out of the box.
+It's a leading example of modern CLI tools written in Rust and is widely used as a standard replacement for cat.

 brew install bat